Abercrombie & Fitch: Marketing, advertising and brand identity

-A&F was once known for its racy marketing photography by Bruce Weber.
+A&F was once known for its sophisticated racy marketing photography by Bruce Weber.
 It was black and white and set outdoors, usually with partially nude males and females for an increased tone of sexuality.
 The company promotes its casting sessions, models, and photo shoots in the "A&F Casting" feature on its website.
 The website also provides a gallery of current photography.
 Framed copies at company stores will sometimes name the model and store.

-The company's brand image is heavily promoted as an international near-luxury lifestyle concept.
-The company began cultivating an upscale image after the 2005 opening of its Fifth Avenue flagship store alongside Prada and other upscale retailers.
-Having for years used high-grade materials in the manufacture of its merchandise, and pricing them at "near-luxury" levels, the company introduced the trademark Casual Luxury as a fictional dictionary term with multiple definitions such as "[using] the finest cashmere, pima cottons, and highest quality leather to create the ultimate in casual, body conscious clothing," and "implementing and/or incorporating time honored machinery ...to produce the most exclusive denim..."
+The company's brand image is heavily promoted as an international casual luxury lifestyle concept.
+The company began cultivating a far more upscale image after the 2005 opening of its Fifth Avenue flagship store alongside Prada and other upscale retailers.
+Having for years used high-grade materials in the manufacture of its merchandise, and pricing them at "near-luxury" levels, the company introduced the trademark Casual Luxury as a fictional dictionary term with multiple definitions such as "[using] the finest cashmere, pima cotton, and highest quality leather to create the ultimate in casual, body conscious clothing," and "implementing and/or incorporating time honored machinery ...to produce the most exclusive denim..."
 This upscale image has allowed it to open stores in international high-end locations and further promote the image by pricing its merchandise at almost double the American prices.

 Echoing the entertainment-based, high-class-aspirational approach L Brands' Les Wexner used to fuel the 1980s-2010s growth of Victoria's Secret, Abercrombie CEO Mike Jeffries has called A&F's brand image a "movie" because of the "fantasy" that plays out in-store.

-Following a dismal earnings announcement in August 2014, A&F ended its logo-branded apparel line, arguing that element of its brand no longer resonated with its target market.
-A&F also shifted its business strategy to trendier styles and faster production processes, effectively embracing fast fashion.
-Some experts argue the retailer's focus on class-driven exclusivity caused it to fall out of favor with its target market.

-In 2018, Abercrombie shifted its target market to an older demographic (ages 21–24).
-Since 2018, Abercrombie has closed many of its larger flagship locations to open smaller, brighter-colored new stores designed to keep customers interested amid the rise of e-commerce rivals.